 <Unchanged parts omitted>

-For a set of symbols of a slot that are indicated as downlink by higher layer parameter UL-DL-configuration-common or, when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE is not expected to be indicated by a DCI format with CRC scrambled by C-RNTI or be configured by higher layers to transmit PUSCH, PUCCH, PRACH, or SRS in the set of symbols of the slot.
+For a set of symbols of a slot that are indicated as downlink by higher layer parameter UL-DL-configuration-common or, when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE is not expected to be indicated by a DCI format with CRC scrambled by C-RNTI or be configured by higher layers to transmit PUSCH, PUCCH, or SRS in the set of symbols of the slot.

+- A UE shall transmit PRACH in the set of symbols of the slot if the UE receives a corresponding indication by a configuration by higher layers.

 <Unchanged parts omitted>

 11.1.1 UE procedure for determining slot format